B.A., cum laude, Fort Lewis College 1982

 She has unique experience in researching, formulating and advocating court rule and policy proposals involving professional responsibility matters.
 She has practiced in state and federal trial and appellate courts, including the U.S. 6th Circuit Court of Appeals.

 Previously, she was in private practice 1993-1999 with Shanahan Hoy & Kremski, in Owosso, Michigan, where her practice emphasized personal injury, landlord/tenant, and family law matters.

-Most recently, Vuletich was a guest lecturer at Hertford College, Oxford University, United Kingdom.
+Most recently, Professor Vuletich was a guest lecturer at Hertford College, Oxford University, United Kingdom.

-At WMU-Cooley, Dean Vuletich teaches Professional Responsibility and Evidence.
+At WMU-Cooley, Professor Vuletich teaches Professional Responsibility and Evidence.

 Articles (Law Reviews and Law Journals)

 - Victoria Vuletich, Value v.
 Reason: What We Can Learn from Our Colleagues “Across the Pond:” A Comparison of the Model Rules of Professional Conduct and the Solicitors Regulation Authority Code of Conduct, 39 J. Legal Prof. 49 (2014).